04 October 2019

 The bottom line is that you absolutely need to consider early admission as part of creating your college plan.
 When and how to take advantage of it will be the topic for Part II.

-- Tags: Admission Yield, American, Boston College, Brown, Claremont Mckenna, Class of 2022, Early Action, Early Admission, Early Decision, Georgetown, Harvard, MIT, Northeastern, Northwestern, NYU, Pomona, Princeton, Restrictive Early Action, Single Choice Early Action, Stanford, Tufts, University of Pennsylvania, Vanderbilt, Wesleyan, Williams, Yale
+- Tags: Admission Yield, American, Boston College, Brown, Claremont McKenna, Class of 2024, Early Action, Early Admission, Early Decision, Georgetown, Harvard, MIT, Northeastern, Northwestern, NYU, Pomona, Princeton, Restrictive Early Action, Single Choice Early Action, Stanford, Tufts, University of Pennsylvania, Vanderbilt, Wesleyan, Williams, Yale